fujioka-tomonobu/photoring/README.md

 ====

 ## Description
-It's web tool that offers real time sharing photo to you.
+It's web tool that offers sharing photos in real time to you.

 ## Usage
 ### Install